retooth2/xenharmlib/doc/primelimit_tunings.rst

    PrimeLimitPitchScale([24, 30, 36], 11-Limit)
    PrimeLimitPitchSeq([24, 30, 36], 11-Limit)

-Vice versa scales and sequences can easily be transformed into the interval fan form to compare them with theoretical writings:
+Vice versa, scales and sequences can easily be transformed into the interval fan form to compare them with theoretical writings:

 .. testcode::